From Doula to diapers: bringing up a green baby

 Cloth diapers: Reusable diapers aren't what they used to be and the days of diaper pins are all but bygone.
 Go for fitted cloth diapers with Velcro or snap closures for convenience, made from an eco-friendly material such as hemp, bamboo, or organic cotton.
 Use an organic wool cover that is both warm and breathable, minimizing diaper rash and cold bottoms at night.
 Use either removable or flushable liners and when washing either use a laundering service or wash at home at lower temperatures.
 With a new baby around you'll probably notice a lot more laundry piling up, so make sure you've optimized your setup with an efficient machine and non-toxic detergent.
 If you can line-dry, that is ideal, but don't bother ironing.

-Biodegradable diapers: Made with plant-based plastics (also known as bioplastics), these diapers non-petroleum based and are compostable.
+Biodegradable diapers: Made with plant-based plastics (also known as bioplastics), these diapers are non-petroleum based and are compostable.
 While these have been found not to break down under landfill conditions, there are other options to compost them such as using a composting toilet, an earthworm system, or a highly active and properly conditioned composting area.
 Hybrid diapers, like gDiapers, have removable inserts that can safely biodegrade when flushed.
 But be careful, some so-called 'green' diapers, like Seventh Generation, can contain petroleum gels,so make sure to do your research first!

 - 6000: The number of diapers the average baby uses before potty training.